cloverharvest/veeply/README.md

 10. sr-only => screen reader only for acessibility, content or feature shows only when screen reader function is available and utilized by end-user
 11. thead, tr => th, td
 12. Postgres performs decently for case_insensitive_search and like.
+13. Pagination using index, Postgres 'order by', and Bootstrap components